 - No pockets – this style does not give you any shape unless it has the V Shaped back yoke which is very flattering.
 You will not find many jeans without back pockets but occasionally a designer will put out a trouser jean that may have this detail in back.

 The silhouette of the jean (bootcut, straight, wide, flare) also needs to be taken into consideration when selecting the right jean for your body type.
-You can find the right silhouette for your body type in the Recipe Box.
 Take the Body Type Quiz if you want to find out.